This day celebrates the mystery of One God in Trinity of Persons--a central teaching of all authentic Christianity.

 - Verbal remembrances, when desired, are made at the reception following the liturgy.

 - Forms for parishioners to choose the variable parts of the Burial Liturgy (readings, hymns, &c.) are available through the parish office.

 - Burial of cremated remains in the parish's Memorial Garden may be arranged and is free of charge.

 Fr.
 Brandon's days off are usually Friday and Saturday.
 You may contact him if you have an emergency at any time.
 On his days off he tends not to check e-mail frequently.

 The Parish Office is normally open Tuesday-Friday, 9-Noon, 1-3 PM, except for major holidays.

-+At the prayers of the Blessed Virgin Mary, St. John the Baptist, St. Timothy, and all the Holy Saints of God, may you be granted a truly Holy Week of encounter with those saving acts where by we have been given life and immortality.
++At the prayers of the Blessed Virgin Mary, St. Timothy our Patron, and all the Holy Saints of God, may you be strengthened for service, showing forth the glory of God in all you do, think, and say.
 Amen.